sxyu/Cantus-2/README.md

 ```
 * This will create a infinite loop.
 Try it (trust me, your computer won't explode).
 No answer will be displayed.
 * Fortunately for you Cantus runs these expressions on separate threads so the main program won't crash.
 However, this will take a lot of CPU resources for nothing and also if you do this several time the program may end up getting very slow / freezing / failing to close.
-* Use the `stopall()` Function (you can just type in `stopall`) to stop these threads and recover resouces.
+* Use the `_stopall()` Function` to stop these threads and recover resouces.
 You may (rarely, but occasionally) need to call this more than once if some threads aren't responding.

 #### Running Scripts
 After writing a script, save it as a .can (Cantus Script) file.
 You can do this by pressing `F12` in the editor.